floguo/hello-world/README.md

 # hello-world
-All things have their beginnings, here's a formal start to my programming journey!
+All things have their beginnings, here's a formal start to my programming journey.

 Hello!